patte/fly-tailscale-exit/README.md

 flyctl scale count 1
 ```

+You can check the logs with `flyctl logs`.
+If you encounter `Out of memory: Killed process 526 (tailscaled)` you might want to give the machine more memory with: `fly scale memory 512`.

 #### 11. Enable exit node in tailscale
 Wait for the node to appear in the tailscale machine overview.
 Enable exit routing for the nodes https://login.tailscale.com/admin/machines (see [tailscale docs](https://tailscale.com/kb/1103/exit-nodes/#step-2-allow-the-exit-node-from-the-admin-panel) on how to do it)